-For systems with unbounded set size, it is known that even if there is a coloring with discrepancy 0, it is NP-hard to find a coloring of discrepancy $\Omega(\sqrt{N})$ where N is the size of the universe [6].
+For the case of even-sized sets, i.e., 2g-uniform hypergraphs for $g \ge 2$ , a trivial gadget reduction from the above result ensures that it is hard to achieve discrepancy smaller than (2g - 2) even if there is a coloring with discrepancy 0.
+For systems with unbounded set size, it is known that even if there is a coloring with discrepancy 0, it is NP-hard to find a coloring of discrepancy $\Omega(\sqrt{N})$ where N is the size of the universe [5].

 Connection to weak polymorphisms.
-The crux of our proof of Theorem 1.1 is to show that all "weak polymorphisms" which map assignments satisfying at least g out of 2g + 1 variables to an assignment satisfying at least one of those variables depend only on a small number of variables.
-(For the proof of Theorem 1.2, we make do with a slightly weaker statement that allows a small number of exceptional inputs.)
+The crux of our proof of Theorem 1.1 is to show that all weak polymorphisms which map assignments satisfying at least g out of 2g + 1 variables to an assignment satisfying at least one of those variables depend only on a small number of variables.
+(For Theorem 1.2, a slightly weaker statement that allows a small number of exceptional inputs is the basis for the proof.)
+To elucidate the underlying principle governing our hardness results, we show a general statement that a paucity of non-trivial weak polymorphisms leads to intractability of the associated promise CSP.